Air Conditioner Repair Checklist

 - Shut off the electrical current totally at the breaker or outside device.

 - Remove greenery waste around the AC.
 Once you’ve cleared larger debris within a two-foot radius, you can use a fine-bristled brush or vacuum to slowly remove dirt from the unit’s fins.
-Warped fins can also hurt performance, so you can attempt to reshape them with a dinner knife.
+Warped fins can also hurt performance.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Don’t get moisture on the fan motor.